CryShana/CryMedia/README.md

 }, out _);

-// This will convert the "from.mp4" directly into a stream (example: for streaming video) var stream = VideoWriter.FileToStream("from.mp4", new FFmpegVideoEncoderOptions {
+// This will convert the "from.mp4" directly into a stream (example: for streaming video) var stream = VideoWriter.FileToStream("from.mp4", new EncoderOptions {
     Format = "flv",
     EncoderName = "h264_nvenc",